banner of finescrollsaw fretwork patterns

 This picture is courtesy of Pietro Grandoni from Italy.

-This picture is courtesy of Isaac Arditi from Israel from Israel.
+This picture is courtesy of Isaac Arditi from Israel.

 This picture has been kindly sent by Michael Mercer from the United States.